bradygaster/downr/Server/wwwroot/posts/complete-the-ui/index.md

 1. [Public UI Service](https://github.com/bradygaster/PublicUi)
 1. [Worker Service](https://github.com/bradygaster/WorkerService)

-As you open each repository in a new tab you'll see that each has a convenient Visual Studio Codespaces button in each.
+As you open each repository in a new tab, you'll see that each has a convenient Visual Studio Codespaces button in each.
 Click each one, and walk through the process of creating a new Codespace for each repository.

 ![Worker button](media/worker-button.png)

 Once each Codespace is set up and initialized, and once all the extensions have loaded for each, do the following actions in each Codespace:

-> Note: Do this in this order: `grpcservice`, `publicui`, `workerservice`.
+> **Note**: Do this in this order: `grpcservice`, `publicui`, `workerservice`.

 1. Use the **Azure: Sign In** command in the command palette to sign in to your tenant and Azure subscription.
-1. Add the right AKS cluster to your `.kubeconfig` using the Kubernetes tools.
+1. Add the right AKS cluster to your *.kubeconfig* file using the Kubernetes tools.
-1. Open the `deployment.yml` file in each of the Codespaces.
+1. Open the *deployment.yml* file in each of the Codespaces.
-1. Replace the string `{acr-prefix}` with the prefix of your ACR registry in each of the `deployment.yml` files.
+1. Replace the string `{acr-prefix}` with the prefix of your ACR registry in each of the *deployment.yml* files.
-1, Open the `Dockerfile` in each of the Codespaces.
+1, Open the *Dockerfile* in each of the Codespaces.
 1. Rebuild the Docker image.
 1. Once the image has rebuilt, push it to your ACR registry.

 Delete each of the deployments for the `grpcservice`, `publicui`, and `workerservice` deployments using the Kubernetes tools for Visual Studio.

-Then, use the **Kubernetes: Apply** command in the Codespace's command palette to apply each of the `deployment.yml` files against the cluster.
+Then, use the **Kubernetes: Apply** command in the Codespace's command palette to apply each of the *deployment.yml* files against the cluster.

 Once this has completed, browsing to the home page of the AKS cluster will return a pie chart of the heartbeat data being fed into the UI by the streaming gRPC service.

 ![Pie chart](media/pie-chart.png)

-The pie chart will be as up-to-date as the "last refresh," so as you refresh it, you'll see how the Worker iterates over multiples instances of the `heartbeat` API as it executes.
+The pie chart will be as up-to-date as the "last refresh".
+As you refresh it, you'll see how the Worker iterates over multiples instances of the `heartbeat` API as it executes.

 From there: